 (Take 2nd endings on all repeats for video audition.
 May be performed without accompaniment for video audition.)

 High School Division: Sonata, op.
-41 - Miklos Rozsa (unaccompanied)
+41 - Miklos Rozsa, all movements (unaccompanied piece)

 May be performed with or without accompaniment for the video audition.
 The competition performance will be with an accompanist if the piece was written for clarinet and piano.